Get stories and expert advice on all things related to college and parenting.

 Check out this helpful shopping/packing advice:

 Cut them some slack, and give them some space.
-Respect their desire to spend time with high school friends rather than family.
-School calendars vary, so there will be lots of going-away parties starting in mid-August.
+Respect their desire to spend time with high school friends rather than family (if social distancing permits).
+School calendars vary, so there will be lots of goodbyes starting in early August.

 Think about the things you do for your child that in college they'll need to do for themselves.
-They should be competent in the following areas:
+They should be competent in the following life skills areas:

 While some parents and their college students are in contact daily, others touch base once a week or month.
 How often and what method of communication (phone, text, social media) do you expect will work best?
 You’re looking for a balance that you’re both comfortable with.